Contributing Gear Writer

 testing out the Danner cloud cap for our review of the best winter boots

 Comfortable, stylish, and warm?
 The Cloud Cap has all the makings of a great winter boot.
-Photo: Steve Andrews/The Inertia
+Photo: Steve Andrews//The Inertia

-How We Tested the Best Winter Boots
+How We Tested Winter Boots

 The Where and Who

 Our main testing grounds were the chilly north — the coastal mountains of British Columbia.
-Lead tester Steve Andrews put these boots through the wringer, making sure to test in a variety of snow, ice, and terrain conditions.
+Lead tester Steve Andrews put these boots through the wringer, making sure to test them in a variety of snow, ice, and terrain conditions.

 We used the same socks to test out all the boots, and while made of merino wool, they were nothing out of the ordinary.
 Seeing as they did have insulating qualities, though, it was only fair to maintain a constant when adding a layer between the foot and the boot.